MaximeGloesener/Perceptron/README.md

 ### Goal

-The goal of this project is to provide a classifier for documents using a MLP from scratch.
+The goal of this project is to provide a classifier for documents using a peceptron from scratch.
-We have to compare GD/AGD/SGD and discuss effectiveness of these methods.
+We have to compare GD/AGD/SGD/SGD batch/Adam and discuss effectiveness of these methods.